 Little Multilingual Minds (LMM)

-Nurturing Australia’s little multilingual minds: A heritage and foreign language extension program for preschoolers (3-6 years)
+Nurturing Australia’s little multilingual minds: A heritage and foreign language extension program for children

 Our philosophy centres around the notion that children learn and develop their language(s) best through play and enriching social activities.
 We aim to strengthen children’s self-esteem and self-identity through developing their HL in meaningful social activities.

-LMM works partnering with already established early education or preschool settings, facilitating the tools and knowledge necessary to optimally support diverse language families.
+LMM works partnering with a diverse range of already established early education, preschool and after school care settings, facilitating the tools and knowledge necessary to optimally support diverse language families.
 Therefore, the LMM model is practical and convenient for families, as there is no need to transport children to a different location to participate in our extension sessions.
 We are also working on making our program available online.

-In the first stage, the LMM program will implement data collection with the collaboration of our first educational partner.
-Our data collection design and testing procedures will include a within-participants pre and post design.
-Educational elicitation techniques will be used alongside psycholinguistic tasks.
+The LMM program has piloted and implemented data collection protocols with the collaboration of our first educational partner.
+Our data collection design and testing procedures, include a within-participants pre and post design.
+Educational elicitation techniques are used alongside psycholinguistic tasks.
 These include storytelling, vocabulary size, word learning, recognition and production tasks, as well as general cognition tasks (e.g. memory, executive functions).
-Audio-visual tools and modern equipment will aid in optimal data collection.
+Audio-visual tools and modern equipment aid in optimal data collection.

-LMM is funded by the ARC Centre of Excellence for the Dynamics of Language (CoEDL).
+LMM is funded by Professor Escudero’s ARC Future Fellowship (FT160100514) and the ARC Centre of Excellence for the Dynamics of Language (CoEDL).